Weather | Futures | DTN Ag Headlines | Market News | Livestock | Cattle News | Feeder Cattle News | Dairy News | Portfolio

 SOYBEANS:

-Soybean futures are 28 to 30 cents lower at midday with meal the downside
+Soybean futures are 8 to 9 cents lower with early two-sided action turning

 WHEAT: